racklet/meeting-notes/community/README.md

-# Racklet Community Meeting Notes
+# Racklet Community Meeting Notes 2021

-This document contains the notes of the [Racklet](https://github.com/racklet/) community meeting.
-The meeting occurs every other Monday at [4 PM UTC](https://dateful.com/convert/utc?t=4pm) (on odd weeks).
+This document contains the notes of the [Racklet](https://github.com/racklet/) community meeting for 2021.
 Check the the [#racklet](https://osfw.slack.com/messages/racklet/) channel on the OSFW Slack for more info.

 This document is best viewed and edited online: [![hackmd-github-sync-badge](https://hackmd.io/P7WKiyZSTpCeyfpj3Lm2Fw/badge)](https://hackmd.io/P7WKiyZSTpCeyfpj3Lm2Fw)